 Below I’ll go into what the differences are and where they come from in detail.

 Difference Between Vietnamese and Regular Coffee

 Below this chapter, we’ll go into the details but here is a summary of the differences between Vietnamese and regular coffee.
-For most people regular coffee means drip filter coffee.
+For most people, regular coffee means drip-filter coffee.

-Vietnamese coffee is thicker, stronger and more bitter than drip coffee.
+Vietnamese coffee is thicker, stronger, and more bitter than drip coffee.
 The key differences between the two are in the beans and brew methods.
 Regular coffee uses a filter cone and a paper filter which leads to a clean cup.
 Often it’s brewed with light to medium-dark Arabica beans and drunk in larger amounts.

 Vietnamese coffee is brewed in a metal filter with dark roasted Robusta beans that are quite finely ground.
 The beans sometimes have flavoring added in during or after the roasting process.
 It’s drank in much smaller amounts, a normal serving is 2-3 oz.60-90 ml.
-Vietnamese coffee is sometimes drank black but much more popular with condensed milk.
+Vietnamese coffee is sometimes drunk black but much more popular with condensed milk.

 What is Vietnamese coffee?

 Let’s quickly see what I mean by ‘Vietnamese’ and ‘normal’ coffee before comparing the two types.

 Vietnamese coffee is coffee made with beans from Vietnam and brewed in the traditional way.
 Usually, the beans are grown in the country and roasted in a way that compliments the taste.

 Vietnamese coffee is often served over ice and with condensed milk but that’s not always the case.
 Milk and ice are additions that do make a difference but the coffee itself has plenty of differences compared to ‘normal’ coffee as well.